Azure-Samples/key-vault-node-getting-started/README.md

     export APPLICATION_SECRET={your client secret}
     export DOMAIN={your tenant id as a guid OR the domain name of your org <contosocorp.com>}
     export OBJECT_ID={Object id of the service principal}
+    export SP_KEYVAULT_OPERATIONS={application id or Service principal of the app, that we want to authorize to interact with keyvault}
-    export OBJECT_ID_KEYVAULT_OPERATIONS={Object id of the service principal of the app, that we want to authorize to interact with keyvault}
+    export OBJECT_ID_KEYVAULT_OPERATIONS={Object id of the app, that we want to authorize to interact with keyvault}

     ```
    > [AZURE.NOTE] On Windows, use `set` instead of `export`.